MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMAppVVirtualEnvironment.md

 ```

 ## DESCRIPTION
-The **Set-CMAppVVirtualEnvironment** cmdlet changes settings for one or more Microsoft Application Virtualization (App-V) virtual environment objects from Microsoft System Center Configuration Manager.
+The **Set-CMAppVVirtualEnvironment** cmdlet changes settings for one or more Microsoft Application Virtualization (App-V) virtual environment objects from Configuration Manager.
 You can specify App-V environments by name or ID.

 > [!NOTE]